neilang/nested_css/Readme.md

 Nested CSS
 ==========

-A proof of concept script to convert traditional CSS into the nested selector form used in LESS and SCSS/SASS.
+A proof of concept gem to convert traditional CSS into the nested selector form used in LESS and SCSS/SASS.

 How it works
 ------------